Find out more about our organisational structure, rules and processes, plus meet the RCM Board Members

 Tracy qualified as a midwife in 1992.
 In 2000, she became a community midwife at Stonehaven Medical Group and has worked there ever since.
 In 2013, she spent four weeks in Nepal as part of the RCM’s Global Midwifery Twinning Project.

-Since undertaking his nursing and midwifery training more than 15 years ago, Giuseppe has enjoyed a varied career combining clinical work and management.
-While working at Chelsea and Westminster Hospital, Giuseppe developed an ‘e-midwife’ service – a virtual social media network to improve women’s experiences of communication, access and understanding of maternity services.
+Giuseppe has 20 years of nursing and midwifery experience and has undertaken a variety of clinical roles in both hospital and community midwifery.
+Whilst working at Chelsea and Westminster Hospital, Giuseppe developed an ‘e-midwife’ service – a virtual social media network to improve women’s experiences of communication, access and understanding of maternity services.
+This was then rolled out across four hospitals in south-east London.

 As a midwife in Wales since 2006, Kate has worked in all areas of clinical practice.
 She is currently a public health midwife at Abertawe Bro Morgannwg University Health Board (ABMU), specialising in areas such as smoking, obesity and perinatal mental health.
 She is a member of the All Wales Tobacco Alliance advising the Welsh Government and sits on the perinatal mental health steering group.
 Kate is also an RCM workplace representative and is part of a very active RCM branch in ABMU.